oli4-004/HiCoDe-RASAHQ/README.md

    - Click on "Create codespace on main".

 2. **Set Up Environment:**
-   - In the codespace, open the `.env` file from this repo and add your license key to that file.
+   - In the codespace, open (or create if not existing) the `.env` file from this repo and add the RASA, OpenAI and Google maps API keys.
+Use a new line for each API key
      ```
-     RASA_LICENSE='your_rasa_license_key_here'
+     RASA_LICENSE='your_key_here'
+     OPENAI_API_KEY='your_key_here'
+     GOOGLE_MAPS_API_KEY='your_key_here'
      ```
-   - Set this environment variables by running
+   - Set this environment variables by running in the terminal
      ```
      source .env
      ```